viperproject/prusti-dev/docs/user-guide/src/syntax.md

 # Specification syntax

-Prusti specifications are a superset of Rust boolean expressions.
+Prusti specifications are a superset of Rust Boolean expressions.
 They must be deterministic and side-effect free.
-Therefore, they can only call only [pure functions](verify/pure.md).
+Therefore, they can call only [pure functions](verify/pure.md) and [predicates](verify/predicate.md).
 The extensions to Rust expressions are summarized below:

 | Syntax | Meaning |
 | --- | --- |